Naturkosmetik

 7. Fair Trade

-The Fair Trade seal stands for products that are produced under fair working conditions and using environmentally friendly cultivation methods.
-It is particularly important in natural cosmetics when it comes to ingredients such as sugar, cocoa or certain vegetable oils.
+The Fair Trade seal stands for products produced under fair working conditions and using environmentally friendly farming methods.
+It is particularly important in natural cosmetics when it comes to ingredients such as sugar, cocoa, or certain plant oils.

 + Fair pay and working conditions for producers